Epic Games: Fortnite success (2018–present)

 Bloomberg reported that Epic was nearing a $17 billion valuation in June 2020 once it had completed a new $750 million investing round from its previous investors and newcomings T. Rowe Price Group Inc. and Baillie Gifford.
 The company partnered with Christopher Nolan and Warner Bros. to acquire distribution rights for Inception, Batman Begins and The Prestige as part of "Movie Nite" on Fortnite's "Party Royale" island.
-The film livestreams were based on a user's country.
+The film live streams were based on a user's country.

 Across July and August, Epic raised an additional $1.78 billion in capital investment, bringing the company's post-money equity valuation to $17.3 billion.
 This included a $250 million investment from Sony, approximately a 1.4% stake in the company.
 The deal continues the two companies' technology collaboration after they had worked together on the development of Unreal Engine 5, but does not commit Epic to any exclusivity to the Sony PlayStation platform.
 Sweeney said that Sony had started talking with Epic about investing following the demonstration of the Unreal Engine 5 in May 2020.

 Epic purchased Cary Towne Center in Cary, North Carolina, in January 2021, which had been scheduled to be closed and demolished after 2020, to be their new headquarters and campus, with the conversion to be complete by 2024.
+All of the existing mall's structure, with the exception of a section housing the Belk department store, was razed.
+However, after no further actions, the Town of Cary revoked Epic's zoning application on December 6, 2024, declaring it "inactive".

 Epic unveiled its MetaHuman Creator project in February 2021.
 Based on the technology from 3Lateral, Cubic Motion, and Quixel, the MetaHuman Creator is a browser-based application to allow game developers to create realistic human characters within a short amount of time starting from various presets, and then can be exported as pre-made models and animation files ready for use in Unreal Engine.

 Epic announced a partnership with Cesium in March 2021 to bring its 3D geospatial data as a free add-on into the Unreal Engine.

 In April 2021, Epic completed another $1 billion round of funding to support the company's "long-term vision for the metaverse", putting the company's valuation at $28.7 billion.
 The round of funding included another $200 million strategic investment from Sony.
 Sweeney remains the controlling shareholder with these additional investments.

 The Information reported that Epic Games was launching a new scripted entertainment division in October 2021, bringing on three former executives from Lucasfilm to manage it, with initial plans for a Fortnite film.

-In February 2022 Epic Games announced that at least half a billion accounts have been created on its platform.
+In February 2022, Epic Games announced that at least half a billion accounts have been created on its platform.